 If you are interested in forming a club, you may obtain a NEW CLUB REQUEST FORM in the Career Center or print one by clicking here.
 Before a club can become official, you will need a name and description, meeting day and time, at least 10 interested students, and the name and signature of a faculty member who has agreed to be the adviser.
-Return the completed form to Ms. Davis in the Career Center.
+Return the completed form to Ms. Barry in the Career Center.
 It will then be submitted for administrator approval.
 You will be notified when your club has been approved.

 Adviser: Mr. Anthony Truss

 When does this activity meet?
 Every other Friday in room 197 for business and planning.
 Students are welcome to work on projects every day after school in room 197.